 Lodging expenses are reimbursed for the actual dates of the approved conference.
 The night before or the night the conference ends may be reimbursed if specifically approved in advance by the Chancellor, Vice Chancellor or President with documentation of the business necessity.

 The district shall not pay for lodging that exceeds the published standard single occupancy room rate for conferences.
-Most conferences offer a block of rooms at a reduced rate to those who book early, it is recommended that employees plan accordingly to book at the lower rates.
+Most conferences offer a block of rooms at a reduced rate to those who book early.
+It is recommended that employees plan accordingly to book at the lower rates.
 Employees should also ask if a government rate is available and less expensive.

 The district does not allow business lodging booked from vacation rental companies such as Airbnb, VRBO, etc.